rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 >Note on extent of item: <CITE>Library copy imperfect: v.
 1 wanting; a previous owner has supplied v.
 1 from the 2nd ed. to create a made-up set</CITE>
 >(*Comment*: The second of two descriptions associated with the made-up set)

 c) Make a single description of the set as is.
-Describe the set, basing the description on the first or preponderant edition.
 Indicate in a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) that the description is based on a made-up set (see [9.3.33.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.33.1)).

 >Example:
 >Edition statement: <CITE> First edition</CITE>